triantonugroho/BGVR/chapter_02/README.md

 ### experiment_23_2
 Rust code of a mini-example combining concurrency, the bio crate for reading FASTA, and partial de Bruijn graph assembly.

+## 2.4.
+AI/ML Implementation with Rust Crates

 ### experiment_24
 A sample Rust code snippet demonstrating how to do K-means clustering with linfa and then, in a separate pipeline, train a neural network with tch-rs.

+## 2.5.
+Acquiring and Cleaning Data

 ### experiment_25_1
 The complete Nextflow script that demonstrates a streamlined pipeline without containers.
 It downloads .sra files for a list of accessions, performs a simulated checksum verification, and moves the final outputs to a specified directory.